 - Turn off the heat and let the dough cool to room temperature.

 - Butter the sides of a large bowl and place the croquette dough inside, covered directly with plastic wrap.
-Refrigerate a minimum of 4 hours, but preferably overnight.
+Refrigerate ideally a minimum of 4 hours, but preferably overnight.

 - To make the ham croquettes, shape them into little logs (or use a pastry sleeve if you have one.)